Aashishsharma/Learnings/RDBMS/RDBMS.md

 first_value(name) over( partition by deptId order by marks asc) as back_bencher -- use first value, but sort marks in ascending order -- but to understand frame, we used above query

+-- instaed of writing the over cluase and fram clause again and again, we can use this shortcut select s.*, row_number() over w as sturank1, first_value(name) over w as First_ranker, last_value(name) over w as back_bencher from student s window w as (partition by deptId order by marks desc range between unbounded preceding and unbounded following)
 ```

 ### TODO